alandipert/golf/README.markdown

         background-color: orange;
     }

-This component would be instantiated in the application by doing something like this (assuming that the files are located in the _components/com/thinkminimo/_ directory relative to the approot):
+In this component we have a simple heading and a button to toggle the visibility of the heading text.
+This component would be instantiated in the application by doing something like this:

-    new Component("com.thinkminimo.hello", base, { username: "bob" });
+    new Component("hello", base, { username: "bob" });

+where the arguments are the component name, the DOM element to append the component to, and any configuration parameters the component requires.

 What happens when the component is instantiated is this: First, the HTML and javascript files are fetched using AJAX.
 Then the HTML template is